check-spelling/systemd-systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_UTF8=` — takes a boolean value, and overrides whether to generate non-ASCII special glyphs at various places (i.e. "→" instead of "->").
-Usually this is deterined automatically, based on $LC_CTYPE, but in scenarios where locale definitions are not installed it might make sense to override this check explicitly.
+Usually this is determined automatically, based on $LC_CTYPE, but in scenarios where locale definitions are not installed it might make sense to override this check explicitly.